 Entrepreneur-in-Residence

 The Washington Clean Energy Testbeds’ Entrepreneur-in-Residence (EIR) program operates in conjunction with UW CoMotion’s mentors program.
-Our EIR advises entrepreneurs and early-stage, cleantech startup companies on: team formation, product development, strategic marketing, fundraising, manufacturing strategy, and business development.
-Weekly office hours are free and open to aspiring and established cleantech entrepreneurs and business teams.
+Testbeds EIRs advise entrepreneurs and early-stage climate tech startup companies on team formation, product development, strategic marketing, fundraising, manufacturing strategy, and business development.
+Weekly office hours are free and open to aspiring and established climate tech entrepreneurs and business teams.

 Past EIRs: